eddiecasado/elite-feature-pages/README.md

 - Claude Cowork
 - At least one connected MCP for data retrieval (the skill will work with fewer connections but will flag what's missing)
+- Browser tool enabled in Claude Cowork for competitor screenshots

 ---